CopernicaMarketingSoftware/Documentation/Yothalot/cpp-job.md

 # Yothalot::Job

-With the **Yothalot::Job** class you can create, tune and control mapreduce and race jobs.
+With the **Yothalot::Job** class you can create, tune and control mapreduce and racer jobs.
 A job holds the name of the [mapreduce](copernica-docs:Yothalot/cpp-program) or [racer](copernica-docs:Yothalot/cpp-program-race "Racer") program, the input data and several performance settings.